 - 12/13 drops liquid stevia

-- 2 tbsp flax seeds whole seeds, not ground
+- 2 tablespoon flax seeds whole seeds, not ground

 - Soak the Tiger Nuts in a container or mason jar with the lid closed in warm water for 2 hours.
 Water should cover the nuts.
 Leave jar on the counter, do not refrigerate.